James Gaughran: Olympic medalists coached

-As the coach of an elite program at Stanford in both swimming and Water Polo, from 1960 to 1980 he produced 26 swimmers for the Olympics who together set 26 world records, and eleven world records in relays and together took eight gold, two silver and five bronze medals.
+As the coach of an elite program at Stanford in both swimming and water polo, from 1960 to 1980 he produced 26 swimmers for the Olympics who together set 26 world records, and eleven world records in relays and together took eight gold, two silver and five bronze medals.
 Olympians he coached who won medals included Paul Hait and George Harrison in 1960, Dick Roth in '64, Brian Job, Mitch Ivey, Mike Wall, Greg Buckingham and John Ferris in '68, John Hencken, Mitch Ivey in swimming, and John Parker and Gary Sheerer in Water Polo in '72, and swimmers Mike Bruner, John Hencken, and Kim Peyton in 1976.
 Gaughran also coached Paul Hartloff, who was a '76 Montreal competitor as an 18-year old in the 1500-meter freestyle who placed seventh amid fierce competition.

 As Stanford's swim coach, he compiled a dual meet record of 129-47-1, giving him a .728 Winning Percentage.
-During his years as Head Coach, he produced 15 NCAA champions with four first place relay teams.
+During his years as head coach, he produced 15 NCAA champions with four first place relay teams.

-Jim worked for a period as an Assistant Administrative Director at Stanford after retiring as a Swim Coach.
+Jim worked for a period as an assistant administrative director at Stanford after retiring as a swim coach.

 Service to the swimming community

-From 1968–1972, he served on the U.S. Olympic Swimming Committee, and from 1964–1972 served on the U.S. Olympic Water Polo Committee.
-He was President of the College Swimming Coaches Association of America in 1962.
+From 1968 to 1972, he served on the U.S. Olympic Swimming Committee, and from 1964 to 1972 served on the U.S. Olympic Water Polo Committee.
+He was president of the College Swimming Coaches Association of America in 1962.

 Of considerable importance in Jim's career was his managing a swimming team trip which the U.S. State Department sponsored to China in 1973 during the early history of normalizing relations with the Chinese government.
 Consisting of around nine swimmers and divers and two coaches including the Naval Academy Diving Coach, the excursion allowed athletes and coaches to meet and work on the technique of young Chinese swim athletes and included demonstrations and clinics.
 It was considered one of the first cultural exchanges sponsored by the State Department with China since 1949, but was not without controversy.
 The American Athletic Union had concerns about the excursion as they had not given permission for the trip and considered suspending some of the American participants from local AAU branches and competitions at one point after the trip was concluded.
 Jim's natural skills in diplomatic relations with leaders in both China's athletic and political community was credited by leaders of both nations with helping to improve relations between the two countries.